Setting Up A Practice by Lama Surya Das

 That is why my own late guru Nyoshul Khenpo Rinpoche always stressed these three pithy instructions for meditation practice:

-not constructing or fabricating;
+'Not doing; not constructing or fabricating; and not-distracted.'

 In the Dzogchen practice path we practice this non-dual approach, introducing and realizing our own original, inherent, immanent Buddha nature-our intrinsic Buddha-ness.
 This is not just your own personal Buddha nature, but transpersonal spiritual nature.
 Not your own thoughts and meditation, but Dzogchen meditation, which is natural meditation, since it relies more on being and on resting in the View than on doing and becoming something other than what you are.
 Dzogchen is not conceptual contemplation or fabricated, mental meditation; nor is it concentrating one-pointedly so that later we can gain insights and eventually realize enlightenment.
 Dzogchen is about realizing the inherent freedom and perfection of being in itself, as it is right now, which can be experienced as the inherent completeness of our true nature, our Buddha nature.
 Awakening to that is the direct path of Dzogchen.
 That is why Dzogchen masters say that we are all Buddhas by nature; we just have to recognize that fact.